jeandiogo/locker/README.md

 - **If the file to be locked does not exist it will be created.** However, an exception will be throw if an empty filename is given, if a directory name is given, or if the program does not have permission to read and write to the file and its directory.

-- **Do not delete lockfiles.** If a lockfile is deleted and there is another process waiting for the lock, it will lock the deleted file when it became unlocked, while a third processes which tries to lock after the deletion will acquire the lock, and both processes will seem to be locking the same file.

 - **The lockings are reentrant.** If you have locked a file twice, you have to unlock it twice too.
 Therefore, always prefer using the lock guard, which will automatically release a lockfile before leaving its scope of declaration.

 - **The locker provides process-safety, but not thread-safety.** Once a process has acquired the lock, its threads and future forks will not be stopped by it nor they will be able to mutually exclude each other by using the filelock.
 Therefore, avoid forking a program while it has some file locked and use mutexes to synchronize its inner threads.